Overview

 Mapp Connect Integration

-Currently, Mapp Connect supports the direct saving of transactional data from the following platforms:
+Mapp Connect supports automatic injection of transactional data from connected e-commerce platforms, including:

 WooCommerce (via Zapier)